-- Data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology. - The data from 1990 onwards reflect the conventions and methodologies of the IEA/Eurostat/UNECE annual oil questionnaire.
+In the 2022 edition, data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology.
+The data from 1990 onwards reflect the conventions and methodologies of the IEA/Eurostat/UNECE annual oil questionnaire.
 As such, there may be breaks between 1989 and 1990.